 The same process can be said about job hunting.
 Finding the perfect job is never a fun process, but if you’re well-prepared for what to expect, you’ll find it less stressful.
-We’ve listed the 6 things every job seeker should expect or do, whilst looking for their perfect job.
+As a trusted job agency in Singapore, we've listed the 6 things every job seeker should expect or do, whilst looking for their perfect job.

 1. Read the job ad carefully